lackhole/HFDP-CPP/README.md

 One tries to implements as similar as the book says(tried to use as many C++ style as possible though)
 The other implements using modern C++ idioms, most of them ignoring inheritances and interfaces.

-Most of each part has tests.
+Most parts include tests, using CTest.

 Requires at least: C++14